BoszS/CodeMatchBackend/README.md

 ## Team: CodeMatchers (Athene)

 This assignment wasn’t made for one student to complete, but for a team of students.
-Our team the “CodeMatchers” consists of 4 students.
-Toghetter we build our application "MatchIT".
+Our team the “CodeMatchers” consists of 4 students. together we build our application "MatchIT".
   * Bosz Srisan (BoszS)
   * Brecht Snoeck (BrechtSnoeck)
   * Maarten Schroons (maartenschroons)